keithrbennett/rexe/README.md

 Shell scripting is great for simple tasks but for anything nontrivial it can easily get cryptic and awkward (pun intended!).

-Often, I solve this problem by writing a Ruby script instead.
-Ruby gives me fine grained control in a language that is all about clarity, conciseness, and expressiveness.
+This problem can often be solved by writing a Ruby script instead.
+Ruby provides fine grained control in a language that is all about clarity, conciseness, and expressiveness.

 Unfortunately, when there are multiple OS commands to be called, then Ruby can be